animatedb/solar/README.md

   <tr><td>3904</td><td>Total</td><td>Wh per day</td></tr>
   </table>

 By doing this exercise, I was able to find a few things we weren't really using, and I was surprised at what the entertainment cost was and that the Cable Box indicated that we were saving electricity when it was off, but really wasn't.
-Unplugging is more important than expected.
+Unplugging is more important than expected in some cases.
 <p/>
-I also looked at a cable bill and found that our actual use for one month was 186 kWh, which means that our actual use is about 186kWh/month / 31 days = 6kWh/d.
+I also looked at utility bills and found that our actual use for one month was 186 kWh, which means that our actual use is about 186kWh/month / 31 days = 6kWh/d.
 So the measurements and calculations above are not completely accurate.
 We must be using things a bit more than expected.

 <h4>Electric and Natural Gas Use and Cost</h4>
 The following table shows actual electrical cost for one year (2017).